karmsingh691/Ultra-Instinct-Rover-Project/README.md

 ### Node-RED Server

 # Autonomous Rover

-Programs and techniques used to create a autonomous rover.
+The following section discusses the programs and techniques that I have used to get the rover to move autonomously without human interaction.
+The main program so far is based on using sensors to help the rover avoid obstructions in its path.

 ## Obstacle Avoiding Rover